Graphic Law and Drawn Justice

 Edited by Giuseppe Martinico & Gianpaolo Maria Ruotolo

-The book explores how comics, manga and animated series represent law, reflecting and shaping public perception.
+The book explores how comics, manga, animated series and pop music influenced by comic books represent law, reflecting and shaping public perception.
 It uses a comparative international law approach, including diverse scholars, and extends beyond Anglo-American culture to enrich the legal debate.
 This innovative collection fills a critical gap in legal and cultural studies.

 EPUB, 250 Pages